-Under the CEA, only an election or referendum officer is authorized to assist an elector in marking his ballot.
-The SBC is not necessarily an election or referendum officer.
-However, should your RO wish to give you that responsibility, he must appoint you as an election or referendum officer using the Appointment and Oath (for election or referendum officers) (EC 10130) form.
+Under the CEA, only an election officer is authorized to assist an elector in marking his ballot.
+The SBC is not necessarily an election officer.
+However, should your RO wish to give you that responsibility, he must appoint you as an election officer using the Appointment and Oath (for election or referendum officers) (EC 10130) form.

-If you are uncertain whether you have been appointed as an election or referendum officer, please consult with your RO or AARO prior to assisting an elector in marking his ballot.
+If you are uncertain whether you have been appointed as an election officer, please consult with your RO or AARO prior to assisting an elector in marking his ballot.

-PROVIDING ASSISTANCE IN YOUR OFFICE
+PROVIDING ASSISTANCE TO ELECTORS IN YOUR OFFICE

-An election or referendum officer may assist an elector who is unable to read or, because of a physical disability, is unable to vote in the usual manner.
-You may assist the elector in completing his application form and obtaining his signature.
-(In the case of an elector who has difficulty signing, he could use a personal mark.)
+An election officer may assist an elector who is unable to read or, because of a physical disability, is unable to vote in the usual manner.
+You may assist the elector in completing his application form and obtaining his signature (in the case of an elector who has difficulty signing, it could be a personal mark).